ljmukdev/autorestock-microservices-frontend/microservice-frontends/RAILWAY_DEPLOYMENT.md

 2. Update the launcher to point to the deployed frontend URLs

 #### Option C: Deploy with Main Application
-1. Include the frontends in your main StockPilot application
+1. Include the frontends in your main AutoRestock application
 2. Serve them from a `/microservice-frontends` route

 ## 🔧 Configuration Steps